Syphon/syphon.github.io/recorder.markdown

 [Download Syphon Recorder (version 19)](https://6a64.xyz/downloads/Syphon%20Recorder.zip)

-The previous version, 15, is [available here](http://syphon.v002.info/downloads/Syphon%20Recorder15.zip).
-It does not support macOS Catalina.

 ## About

 Syphon Recorder 18 was made possible by a lot of hard work from [David and Ray at Vidvox](https://www.vidvox.net).